-In it’s simplest form, a seller who owns their property outright agrees to provide full financing for the buyer.
-The buyer gives the seller a down payment and then proceeds to makes monthly principle and interest payments to the seller over a period of time.
+In its simplest form, a seller who owns a property outright agrees to provide full financing for a buyer.
+The buyer gives the seller a down payment, then makes monthly principal and interest payments to the seller for a period of time.

-A potential buyer can secure a traditional mortgage but the bank is only willing to lend them $160,000.
-The seller may, in their desire to get the house sold in a weak market, agree to finance the remaining $40,000, taking a second lien position in the transaction.
+A potential buyer can secure a traditional mortgage, but the bank is only willing to lend $160,000.
+To get the house sold in a weak market, the seller may agree to finance the remaining $40,000, taking a second lien position.

-In this situation, the seller receives $160,000 at closing from the buyer’s lender, of which $100,000 is used to pay off the balance they owe, and $60,000 is pocketed.
+In this situation, the seller receives $160,000 at closing from the buyer’s lender.
+Then $100,000 is used to pay off the balance they owe, and $60,000 is pocketed.

-The buyer now has a loan to their bank for $160,000.
-Along with a second loan to the seller for the remaining $40,000.
+The buyer now has a loan to their bank for $160,000, plus a second loan to the seller for the remaining $40,000.

-Another danger is if the buyer only been pays the first lienholder.
-The seller’s only recourse is to initiate foreclosure proceedings, capturing the money they’re owed.
-But, they can’t do this unless they have enough money to pay the first lienholder, moving into the first position.
+Another danger is if the buyer pays only the first lienholder.
+The seller’s only recourse to capture the money they’re owed is to initiate foreclosure proceedings.